letoram/durden/durden/devmaps/keyboard/README.md

 Keyboard Maps
 =======

+Initially, durden always tries to load the keymap with the name 'default' (if such a map exists)

 These device configurations files are simply lua scripts that will be scanned once upon startup.
 Each is a keymap that can be loaded manually or bound to a normal meta+key-press combination.
 The actual format is